EDUTIEK/LongEssayAssessment/README.md

 **PLEASE NOTE:** This version (release_2_ilias8) requires ILIAS 8 and **at least ILIAS 8.11.**
-Tie version for ILIAS 7 is found in the branch release1_ilias7.
+The version for ILIAS 7 is found in the branch release1_ilias7.

 # LongEssayAssessment
 Plugin for the LMS ILIAS open source to realize exams with writing of long texts.